napuzba/xpiks-website/_posts/2015-09-03-how-to-report-an-error.markdown

   <img alt="Reveal logfile" src="{{site.url}}/images/posts/reveal-logs.png" class="small-12 large-12" />
 </p>

 If it was past session when you experienced problems then select other file than is currently selected.
 Each logfile has a date and a time in the name of file so it helps to select a logfile from the session when you experienced issues with Xpiks.
-It might help to sort files by date.
+It might help to sort files by date. _If you're not sure which logs to choose, get few of them._

 <p>
   <img alt="Select logfile" src="{{site.url}}/images/posts/select-logfile.png" class="small-12 large-12" />